- Country Info

 - Video Library

-Do I Commit?
-Things to Think About Before Signing a Year-Long Teaching Contract
+6 Things to Think About Before Signing a Year-Long TEFL Contract

 When I first decided to teach abroad I went in with an “all or nothing” mentality.
 I discovered teaching abroad while I was looking into gap year ideas for after college.
 I was in the process of getting my Bachelors, had plans to get my PhD next, and knew that I needed a break between those two things.
 So instead of applying for graduate schools, I signed up for the online 120-hour course that International TEFL Academy offers.
 I chose to teach abroad, and I chose to commit to an entire year in one country.
 The decision to commit to a year, at the time, was a determined one.
 I was determined to get out into the world and really learn whatever country I chose.
 I wanted to spend time getting familiar with my country, learning about it, feeling almost like I could be a citizen.

 Seven months later, I still hold that philosophy but much like myself, it’s developed and changed.
 As it turns out, I would have preferred less of a time commitment but mostly because I wanted to travel more.
 I have consequently decided to teach English online and travel more freely after I’m done here in Taiwan.
 Having gone through this perspective-based-journey, I thought I’d share my experience in forming this opinion with those who might be figuring it out themselves!
 So for anyone trying to figure out how long you want to spend abroad, here are some of the pros and cons of signing on to a full year of teaching in one country: